 Recent role debuts as Mussorgsky’s “Boris Godunov” at Deutsche Oper Berlin and Hagen (“Götterdämmerung”) at the Canadian Opera Company garnered universal acclaim.
 The current season features returns to Wiener Staatsoper as Dosifei under Michael Güttler, Bayerische Staatsoper as Fafner and Hunding under Kirill Petrenko, Deutsche Opera Berlin as Koenig Heinrich under Donald Runnicles, and to Opéra national de Paris as Pimen under Vladimir Jurowski.
 Ain also makes his house debut at Lyric Opera of Chicago in the new David Poutney production of “Die Walküre” under Sir Andrew Davis.

 His concert repertoire in the past few seasons has included Beethoven’s “Missa Solemnis” (conductor Michael Tilson Thomas) and Verdi’s “Requiem” (conductor James Conlon) with San Francisco Symphony Orchestra, Strauss’ “Elektra” (The Philadelphia Orchestra, conductor Charles Dutoit), Mahler’s Symphony No. 8 with the Bavarian Radio Symphony Orchestra (conductor Mariss Jansons) and the Frankfurt Radio Symphony Orchestra (conductor Paavo Järvi).
 Ain Anger has also performed with the symphony orchestras of New York, Cleveland, Saint Louis, Stockholm and Tokyo, and worked with many renowned conductors, such as Lorin Maazel, Christian Thielemann, Seiji Ozawa, Zubin Mehta, Riccardo Muti, Esa-Pekka Salonen and Franz Welser-Möst.
 In 2013 Ain Anger won the Annual Estonian Theatre Award and the President of the Estonian Republic awarded him with the 3rd Class Order of the White Star.
+On 12 June 2020, Estonian bass Ain Anger was awarded the honorary title of Kammersänger by the government of Austria as the first Estonian.
+The title of Kammersänger is the highest recognition awarded by Austrian and German governments.